 Finding a good iron supplement for you can be a bit hit or miss.
 Certain types of iron can give you a really upset tummy or make you feel sick.
 Look out for brands which are labelled as non-constipating or slow release.

 2. Eat Iron Rich Food

 3. Get Follow Up

-Whether you are already diagnoses with postpartum anemia or you feel rubbish at home.
-See your caregiver If you continue to feel run down and symptomatic of anemia.
-If may mean you need to change the brand of supplement you are on or that further bloods are needed.
-If your iron levels continue to drop you may be offered and iron IV drip, injections or a blood transfusion.
+Whether you’ve already been diagnosed with postpartum anemia or you feel rubbish at home.
+See your caregiver if you continue to feel run down and symptomatic of anemia.
+It may mean you need to change the brand of supplements you are using, or that further bloods are needed.
+If your iron levels continue to drop you may need an iron IV drip, injections or a blood transfusion.
 Your caregiver may also be able to monitor your diet to ensure you are getting the right amount of iron and where you can make changes.

 4. Cut down on the Tea

 Or coffee for that matter.
-Both contain an ingredients known as tannins which can slow the absorption of iron.
-If you also drink a lot of milk, such as a latte, then the calcium can slow your absorption of the iron.
+Both contain an ingredient known as tannin, which can slow the absorption of iron.
+If you also drink a lot of milk, then the calcium can slow your absorption of iron from your food.
 We recommend cutting down your daily intake or preferably stopping until your iron levels increase.
-If you can’t go without try only drinking your tea or coffee in between taking your iron supplements.
+If you can’t go without, try only drinking your tea or coffee in between taking your iron supplements.

 5. Get Rest

 You should try to get as much rest as possible to help your body recover.
 If your partner has parental leave then let him do the bulk of the work.
 Try not to be superwoman, you’ll end up out of action for longer.
 Rope in family and friends to help out too.
 They will be around a lot in those early day.
 Don’t let them leave you to act as a host.
-If possible get them to bring around a meal do a chore, or let look after baby whilst you have a nap.
+If possible get them to bring around a meal do a chore, or look after baby whilst you have a nap.